AshAleksandra/discord-clone/README.md

-# Discord bot
+# Discord Clone

-This is a Discord bot application made with NextJS, TailwindCSS, Clerk and MySQL.
+This is a Discord clone application made with NextJS, TailwindCSS, Clerk, Prisma and MySQL.

 ## Setup